The 10 Most Iconic Plays in Men's March Madness History

 Bo Kimble Honors Hank Gathers with Left-Handed Free Throw

-The 1990 Loyola Marymount team was one of the best mid-major squads to ever grace the NCAA tournament.
+The 1990 Loyola Marymount team was one of the best mid-major squads to grace the NCAA tournament.

 Unfortunately for the Lions, they advanced to the Big Dance in the worst situation imaginable after forward Hank Gathers died of a heart condition during the West Coast Conference tournament.